swhitefi/Comparative_Genomics/day1_morning/README.md

-## Getting your data onto Flux and setting up Environment variable
+## Getting your data onto Flux and setting up environment variables

 **Log in to Flux**